quizzacious/quizzacious.github.io/index.md

 If the user makes a mistake in the title, subject, or description they are allowed to revise it.
 ![](images/EditQuiz.PNG)
 ## Filter
 Users wanting to take a quiz can filter out quizzes based on the subject.
-This will allow the user to narrow down on a single subject instead of scrolling through many quizzes to find the one they want to take.
+This will allow the user to narrow down on a single subject instead of scrolling through many quizzes to find the one they want to take..
 ![](images/Filter.PNG)
 ### Profile
 User can see their profile that they set from the registration page and it also allows users to go through other multiple tabs such as Home Page, Take a Quiz, Make a Quiz, and Your Quizzes.